 Becoming.
 It’s the word my mother frequently substituted for “attractive” or “pretty.”
 “That’s not becoming behavior,” she would say.
 Or: “That dress is not becoming on you.”

 The words we hear early in life, especially when they are repeated, make their way into our consciousness, our language, our inner dialog.

 I heard “not becoming” far more often that its positive alternative.
-As I consider that realization, sifting through the deeper meaning behind those words spoken by an exceptionally articulate woman, it’s as if “not becoming” was a carefully positioned obstacle, an interdiction, a refusal to sanction the forward movement that we all seek… becoming who we are.
+As I consider this realization, sifting through the deeper meaning behind those words spoken by an exceptionally articulate woman, it’s as if “not becoming” was a carefully positioned obstacle, an interdiction, a refusal to sanction the forward movement that we all seek, the process of becoming who we are.

-When we cannot become who we are, sometimes we become someone else; we engage in the insolent and necessary act of scratching or slithering out of the cocoon, and transforming into something, anything, someone, anyone — just to make our escape.
+When we cannot become who we are, sometimes we become someone else.
+We engage in the insolent and necessary act of poking through the darkness, scratching at walls, then slithering out of the cocoon and transforming into something, anything… someone, anyone… just to make our escape.

 We cannot all emerge from our cocoons alive and whole, much less as butterflies.
 Some of us are bound to be moths.